Frankie Beverly

-Howard Stanley Beverly (December 6, 1946 – September 10, 2024), known as Frankie Beverly, was an American singer, songwriter, and producer known primarily for his recordings with the soul and funk band Maze.
+Howard Stanley Beverly (December 6, 1946 – September 10, 2024), known as Frankie Beverly, was an American singer, songwriter, and producer known primarily for his recordings with Maze, the soul and funk band.
 He formed Maze, originally called Raw Soul, in his hometown of Philadelphia in 1970.
-After moving to San Francisco and an introduction to Marvin Gaye, Maze later released nine Gold albums and created a large and devoted following.
+After Maze moved to San Francisco and was introduced to Marvin Gaye, they released nine gold albums creating a large and devoted following.

 Early life and career

 Howard Stanley Beverly was born in Philadelphia and began singing gospel music as a schoolboy in a local church.
-He grew up in the East Germantown section of the city and was a graduate of the now defunct Germantown High School.
+He grew up in the East Germantown section of the city and was a graduate of Germantown High School (now defunct).

-As a teenager, he formed The Blenders, a short-lived a cappella doo-wop group that was influenced by The Dells, The Moonglows, and The Del Vikings.
-After the group dissolved, he started The Butlers in 1963 (which later became Frankie Beverly and the Butlers).
+As a teenager, he formed The Blenders, a short-lived a cappella doo-wop group which was influenced by the Dells, the Moonglows, and the Del Vikings.
+After the group dissolved, he started the Butlers in 1963 (which later became Frankie Beverly and the Butlers).
 It was the first group with which he recorded.
 In 1967, he cut "If That's What You Wanted", which became a Northern soul standard.
 The group caught the attention of record producer Kenny Gamble, who eventually released their recordings.

-Music performed by The Butlers did not fit into the "Philly Sound" and, after some heavy touring, the group went to San Francisco.
-The unit was re-christened as Raw Soul and caught the attention of Marvin Gaye's sister-in-law.
+Music performed by The Butlers did not fit into the "Philly Sound" and after heavy touring, the group went to San Francisco.
+The unit was re-christened as Raw Soul and Marvin Gaye's sister-in-law noticed them.
 Gaye featured them as an opening act at his shows and convinced Beverly to change the band's name to Maze.
-The group's popularity was enhanced considerably in the UK by DJs Greg Edwards and Robbie Vincent in the late 1970s and early 1980s when they performed live at London's Lyceum Ballroom for broadcast on Capital Radio.
+The group's popularity was enhanced considerably in the UK by Greg Edwards, a Grenadian DJ in North West England and Robbie Vincent, a London DJ in the late 1970s and early 1980s when they performed live at Lyceum Ballroom in London for broadcast on Capital Radio.
 They are best known there for their UK No. 57 hit single "Joy and Pain".

-In 2019, Beverly's hit single with Maze, "Before I Let Go" was covered by American singer Beyoncé as a bonus track on her fifth live album Homecoming: The Live Album.
-Beverly told Billboard that the cover was "one of the high points of (his) life... in a class of its own" and made him "feel bigger than ever!
+In 2019, Beverly's hit single with Maze, "Before I Let Go" was covered by Beyoncé as a bonus track on her fifth live album Homecoming: The Live Album.
+Beverly told Billboard that the cover was "one of the high points of (his) life... in a class of its own" and it made him "feel bigger than ever!
 I feel like I have a huge smash out there."

-Keith Washington also covered "Before I Let Go", renamed, "We Need to Talk Before I Let Go", on his "You Make it Easy" album, 1993.
+Keith Washington also covered "Before I Let Go", renamed, "We Need to Talk Before I Let Go", on his album "You Make it Easy" album in 1993.